roehst/kb-agents/README.md

 This is a proof of concept for agents that can interact with a knowledge base using Prolog.

+Prolog has key elements for good, knowledge-based agents and business logic:
+1. It is readable.
+It reads like business rules.
+It is so easy to express business rules as actions to be undertaken when certain conditions are met.
+2. It is declarative, and non-developers can read and understand it.
+3. It is based on formal logic, so it is fully explainable.
+Every query has a proof tree, which can be inspected to understand why a certain action was suggested.

 ## Key hypothesis

 Can an LLM-powered agent use a Prolog knowledge base to reason about the world and decide what to do next?